ericjaychi/tigrex/README.md

 # tigrex

-Tigrex is a Python CLI Tool for searching and pricing Magic the Gathering cards using Scryfall's API.
+tigrex is a Python CLI Tool for searching and pricing Magic the Gathering cards using Scryfall's API.

 ## Installation